Convicted Mobile doctor asks to postpone sentencing until after Supreme Court rules on similar cases

 She is scheduled to be sentenced next week.

-The court filing asks Chief U.S. District Judge Kristi DuBose to order a new trial and then put the case on hold until after the high court ruling.
+The court filing asks U.S. District Judge Jeffrey Beaverstock to order a new trial and then put the case on hold until after the high court ruling.
 The lawyers cited two similar cases that the Supreme Court will hear next year involving similar issues.

 “The issues contained in the petition for writ certiorari in each of these cases are directly applicable to the facts, trial, indictment, and legal issues surrounding the case of U.S. v.
 Chykeetra Maltbia,” they wrote.